Chart Color Schemes

 Harkness features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 80.8% of all households, including 44.2% couples with children, 18.1% couples without children, and 17.7% single parent families.
-Non-family households account for the remaining 19.2%, with lone person households at 17.2% and group households comprising 2.0% of the total.
-The median household size is 3.1 people, larger than the Greater Melbourne average of 2.6.
+Family households account for 80.8% of all households, including 44.2% couples with children, 18.1% couples without children, and 17.7% single parent families.
+Non-family households constitute the remaining 19.2%, with lone person households at 17.2% and group households comprising 2.0%.
+The median household size is 3.1 people, which is larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households